sjsu-library/unionist/_template/unionist--text-0017.md

   than they did, of the great principles for which they so nobly contended.
 Let us not rest satisfied with our liberty, while aught of slavery abides in our land.</p>
 scholarlyNotes: Authorship unclear
-commentary: I am suspicious that this could be Samuel J. May
+commentary: While no author is given, this might well be Samuel J. May's contribution.
+  It embraces peace principles, anti-slavery, and equality before the law.
 relatedPeople: George Washington
 featured:
 repeated: